 Very little adherence to sustainability principles over the past 20 years has left Ireland overdependent on foreign oil, foreign investment, foreign goods and borrowing.
 We have built little ‘self-reliance’.
 Resource efficiency and eco-innovation will be an insufficient strategy for sustainability in the years ahead.
 In light of global resource challenges, the economic downturn, winter freeze and seasonal flooding we urgently need national and local community resilience planning.
 While maintaining Ireland’s place in a globalised society, more support and planning law needs to be directed to creating a more ‘self-reliant’ Ireland in terms of food, energy, water, technology and economy.
 We need a new vision and design for the future direction of Ireland that is based on sustainability policy, otherwise we will remain vulnerable to external factors.

 The philosophy of sustainable living must underpin everything that we strive for.
-Ireland is blessed with many natural attributes that are advantageous including: adequate rainfall and mild climate for food production and water supply; renewable energy potential (the development of which will likely be hindered by the ongoing economic collapse and above mentioned resource constraints); oil and gas reserves off the west coast (estimated worth > €640 billion); and highly educated people.
+Ireland is blessed with many natural attributes that are advantageous including: adequate rainfall and mild climate for food production and water supply; renewable energy potential; ; and highly educated people.
 We have the capacity to re-invent our nation.
+Intelligent management of the oil and gas reserves off the west coast (estimated worth > €640 billion) is needed.
 It is up to us – increased ‘quality’ is always within our capability.
 A ‘Sustainable Ireland’ can emerge that values fundamental human needs, quality of life, a progressive economy, and the environmental system upon which we all rely.
 Awareness that our species is part of an interconnected and interdependent web of life is key.
 Education, co-operation, optimism and leaders with vision are needed for the transition.

 Mark Keenan has worked with the Department of Energy and Climate Change, U.K. and with Comhar Sustainable Development Council, Ireland.
 He has a Masters Certificate in ‘The Natural Step’ sustainability framework, BTH, Sweden; MSc studies in Sustainable Development and Climate Change, DMU, UK; and PhD research experience in Sustainability Strategy, Institute of Energy and Sustainable Development, UK.